 Diu Gujarat, India Travel Guide

-Diu is a small island territory, separated from the coast of Gujarat by a constricted creek.
+Diu is a small island territory, separated from the shoreline of Gujarat by a constricted creek.
 Situated off the southern tip of the Saurashtra peninsula, it is surrounded by the Arabian Sea, giving it a pleasant maritime climate.
 The island covers a small area, making it easy to traverse and explore.

 Significant trading port under various local rulers.